checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 1. When the script has **syntax** errors, e.g `await pag.goto()`— note the missing `e`.
 2. When the script **throws an error**.
 The `Error` can come from Playwright, a user supplied assertion using `expect` or any other user supplied code.
 3. When a **script times out**.
 This can be anything from a domain not existing to a selector not being in the page.
 The default timeout is 30 seconds.
-This is essentially the same as throwing an `Error`
+This is essentially the same as throwing an `Error`.

 **Browser Performance check**

-A Browser check — when using the Playwright library — automatically [collects and reports Web Vital metrics]((/docs/browser-checks/tracing-web-vitals/#performance-tracing-with-web-vitals)).
+A Browser check — when using the Playwright library — automatically [collects and reports Web Vital metrics](/docs/browser-checks/tracing-web-vitals/#performance-tracing-with-web-vitals).
 These Web Vitals are reported to Vercel as the separate Performance check.

 Together with the team at Vercel, we developed some custom logic to **block** deployments if any Web Vitals on your project